neoforged/Documentation/docs/items/index.md

 public static final DeferredItem<Item> EXAMPLE_ITEM = ITEMS.registerItem(
     "example_item",
-    Item::new, // The factory that the properties will be passed into. new Item.Properties() // The properties to use.
+    Item::new, // The factory that the properties will be passed into. props -> props // A unary operator of the properties to use.
 );
 ```